-The Company's executive officers and directors, as a group, own beneficially approximately 19.3% of the outstanding shares of the Company's Class A and Class C common stock.
+The Company's executive officers and directors, as a group, own beneficially approximately 18.2% of the outstanding shares of the Company's Class A and Class C common stock.
 At the Annual Meeting of Stockholders that was held on July 2, 2014, the stockholders approved resolutions providing for a 1-for-10 reverse stock split of the Company's Class C common stock and for weighted voting of the Class C common stock As a result, each share of Class C common stock has weighted voting of ten votes per share and may be converted into one share of Class A common stock.

-Certain Relationships and Related Transactions and Director Independence material interest or any affiliation on the part of its officers, directors or employees that is in conflict or may be in conflict with the interests of the Company.
+Certain Relationships and Related Transactions and Director Independence

+The Company's Board of Directors has a written procedure, which requires disclosure to the board of any material interest or any affiliation on the part of its officers, directors or employees that is in conflict or may be in conflict with the interests of the Company.